 The aggregate limit is only half the conversation.
 Sublimits decide what you actually collect.
 Pay attention to:

-• the ransomware and cyber extortion sublimit, often 50 percent of the aggregate
+- the ransomware and cyber extortion sublimit, which may sit below the aggregate

-A $1,000,000 policy with a $500,000 ransom sublimit and a $25,000 crime sublimit is a different product than the same policy with full limits.
-The cheaper one usually has tighter sublimits.
+A policy with a reduced ransom sublimit and a small crime sublimit is a different product than the same aggregate limit with broader sublimits.
+The cheaper one usually has tighter restrictions.

 The 2026 underwriting questionnaire — what carriers actually ask

 If you have filled out an application in the last two renewals, you already know the questionnaire has grown.
-The controls below appear on virtually every dental carrier's 2026 application.
-They are also the controls that move premium up or down by roughly 20 to 40 percent and decide whether the carrier will offer terms at all.
+The controls below appear repeatedly across current carrier forms and are the controls most likely to affect eligibility, sublimits, exclusions, and price.

 Identity and access controls